openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 Changes drawing position from top-left corner to position specified by x,y.

-Changes the drawing position specified by draw() from the normal top-left corner of the image to a position specified by x and y, measured in pixels.
+Changes the drawing position specified by draw() from the normal top- left corner of the image to a  position specified by x and y, measured in pixels.
 This can be useful for aligning and centering  images as well as rotating an image around its center.

+Parameters:
+x X position of the new anchor. y Y position of the new anchor.